 An efficient market arises superior to anything a government could produce.
 Micromanaging the economy creates distortions and unhappiness.
 Therefore the government should be handed off.

-Metaphorically, imagine a hand, that plays the violin, yet each finger is controlled by another person.
+Metaphorically, imagine a hand that plays the violin, yet another person controls each finger.
 This is what it would be like if the government tries to direct the market.
 Better is the free market, capitalism, to have a hand playing the violin on its own accord orchestrated by a consciousness.
 In terms of economics, it is the collective unconsciousness or the aggregate.

 The invisible hand in action

-For example, if someone charges less than what you sell your goods, people will buy the other persons good.
-If you charge too little, it is not worth your time or your net profit marketing will be too low or negative.
+For example, if someone charges less than what you sell your goods, people will buy the other persons well.
+If you charge too little, it is not worth your time, or your net profit marketing will be too low or negative.
 This is market equilibrium.

-Another example, if the world demands a clean source of energy, then an entrepreneur will start to work on bringing solar to market.
-He is motivated by profit, however, society’s demand is satiated.
+Another example, if the world demands a clean source of energy, then an entrepreneur will start to work on bringing solar to the market.
+He is motivated by profit; however, society’s demand is satiated.

 Ayn Rand is different than Adam Smith

-Remember, Smith was a moral philosopher, he was not a cold-hearted capitalist as many of these followers are portrayed.
+Remember, Smith was a moral philosopher; he was not a cold-hearted capitalist as many of these followers are portrayed.
 He was seeking answers to how society as a whole could reach its optimal level of equilibrium and commenting on how people act in society to maximize their happiness.
-I would say Adam Smith would not agree with Ayn Rand’s ethical egotism.
-Ayn Rand’s Objectivism movement did have a laissez-faire message, however, it was counter to the enlightenment ideals of altruism.
-Ayn Rand was more of a radical force countering the ideas of her time at an extreme.
+I would say Adam Smith would not agree with Ayn Rand’s ethical egoism.
+Ayn Rand’s Objectivism movement did have a laissez-faire message; however, it was counter to the enlightenment ideals of altruism.
+Ayn Rand was more of a radical force, countering the ideas of her time at an extreme.
 Adam Smith was not extreme and advocated limited government to uplift and better society and individuals, such as education.
-Rand’s philosophy almost had a caustic angry message, and I think gives capitalism a bad reputation.
+Rand’s philosophy almost had a caustic, angry message, and I think it gives capitalism a bad reputation.
 In contrast, Adam Smith’s message was uplifting.

 Do blonds motivate you?

 Although everyone speaks about Adam Smith, few people read him.
-I love reading Adam Smith as you find something that is not in common wisdom.
+I love reading Adam Smith as you find something that is not in collective wisdom.
 Anyway, here is Adam Smith’s invisible hand quote.
-So many people talk about the invisible hand but in the Wealth of Nations, it only appears once.
+So many people talk about the invisible hand, but in the Wealth of Nations, it only appears once.

 What does Adam Smith’s Invisible hand mean?
-You need to understand who Adam Smith was, he was a moral philosopher and a religious man.
-He believed that when people act on their enlightened self-interestt, than society as a whole benefits in positive ways in which the individual could not imagine.
+You need to understand who Adam Smith was; he was a moral philosopher and a religious man.
+He believed that when people act on their enlightened self-interest, then society as a whole benefits in positive ways in which the individual could not imagine.

-This means man is basically good.
-People who are against Adam Smith’s invisible hand believe people are basically bad and need to be engineered bya wiser more moral government bureaucrat.
-Anti-Smith thinkers like Karl Marx believe individuals can not be trusted to live their lives and the government needs to put into place laws that direct social economic behavior.
+This means man is good.
+People who are against Adam Smith’s invisible hand believe people are bad and need to be engineered by a wiser, more moral government bureaucrat.
+Anti-Smith thinkers like Karl Marx believe individuals can not be trusted to live their lives, and the government needs to put into place laws that direct social, economic behavior.
 Alfred Marshall’s criticism of Smith when in the realm of monopoly or oligopoly is not based on quantifiable data.

-Smith as a thinker was pure genius.
-How could a government engineer an economy if the greatest benefit comes from unseen consequences of actions?
-Think about it please.
-Adam Smith’s Invisible hand is genius and minds like this come around only once every few hundred years.
-I live in Poland and travel to Russian and Ukraine and see the lasting affects of a government engineering an economy.
+Smith, as a thinker, was pure genius.
+How could a government engineer an economy if the most significant benefit comes from unseen consequences of actions?
+Think about it, please.
+Adam Smith’s Invisible hand is genius, and minds like this come around only once every few hundred years.
+I live in Poland and travel to Russian and Ukraine and see the lasting effects of a government engineering an economy.